jremsza/ds-portfolio/content/projects/portfolio-project-2/index.md

 ---
-title: Stats with R - Part 2
+title: Exploring Abalone Data with R: Unveiling Insights for Sustainable Harvesting Practices - Part 2
-seo_title: Examine Covid Data with R
+seo_title: Stats with R - Part 2
-summary: This project was an assignment performed in my statistics with R course and is part two for analyzing abolone data.
-Exploratory data analysis was done to gain insights on alternitive abalone harvesting methods.
+summary: This project was an assignment performed in my statistics with R course and is part two for analyzing abalone data.
+Exploratory data analysis was done to gain insights on alternative abalone harvesting methods.
 description: Portfolio Project 2 is my second portfolio project.
 slug: portfolio-project-2
 author: Jake Remsza